nithyabach/writezilla/README.md

 ## 🎨 Current Implementation

-The project currently features a beautiful "Hello World" landing page that demonstrates:
+The project currently features a beautiful "Hello World" landing page.
+More coming soon!

-- **Clean Design**: Modern, minimalist interface with Writezilla branding
-- **Responsive Layout**: Works perfectly on desktop and mobile devices
-- **Design System**: Consistent use of colors, typography, and spacing
-- **Interactive Elements**: Smooth hover effects and transitions
-- **Professional Styling**: Card-based layout with shadows and modern aesthetics

-Visit `http://localhost:3000` to see the current landing page in action!
+-
 ---

 **Writezilla** - Where creativity meets technology for writers.